 The amended application provides responses to the questions and prompts in the application template.
 The essential details provided clarified and addressed the concerns raised by the CRC in the May 8, 2018 report.
-For the amended application, the rating of this section remains as Meets the Standard.
+Compared to the final evaluation on the initial application, the rating moved from Does Not Meet to Meets the Standard.